 Tax residency in Georgia is automatic after 183 days in any rolling 12 month period – this is a legal fact, not a choice, no matter which country you come from, or what visa you arrived on.
 Tax rates in Georgia can be very favorable, as low as 0%, but only if you take action on your tax situation here.

-The biggest mistake, by far, that most foreigners make, is they don’t understand the tax laws before moving to Georgia.
-They stay more than 183 days, become tax residents and only then start exploring their tax liabilities and options.
+The biggest mistake, by far, that most foreigners make, is that they don’t understand the tax laws before moving to Georgia.
+They stay more than 183 days, become tax residents, and only then start exploring their tax liabilities and options.

-At which point, they are already likely to overpay for not acting sooner.
-Sometimes tens of thousands of dollars more than they would have needed to.
+At which point, they are already likely to have to overpay for not acting sooner, sometimes by tens of thousands of dollars.

-- They owe significantly more tax than they would have.
+- They owe significantly more tax than they would have otherwise.

-- They may have missed filing a legal annual declaration and be due to pay a fine, back taxes and more.
+- They may have missed filing a legal annual declaration and will be due to pay a fine, back taxes, and more.

-- They paid taxes elsewhere which were higher than they would have paid in Georgia… And they may still owe additional taxes in Georgia, which are also higher than they needed to be.
+- They paid taxes elsewhere which were higher than they would have paid in Georgia.

 If you are feeling a little worried or confused, I can promise you that you are not alone.

-I can say this is the number 1 mistake foreigners make, because it is the most common scenario we discover at first consultations with our clients!
-If you are still in denial that this is even a real issue, we have a well referenced article on automatic tax residency.
+I can say this is the number 1 mistake foreigners make, because it is the most common scenario we discover during first consultations with our clients!
+If you are still in denial that this is a real issue, we have a well-referenced article on automatic tax residency.

-Below you’ll learn why the tax rates in Georgia are likely lower than in your previous country of tax residency and how you can benefit.
+Below you’ll learn why the tax rates in Georgia are likely lower than in your previous country of tax residency, and how you can benefit from them.

-The reason this no.1 tax mistake happens so often, I believe, comes down to many factors, not least:
+The reason this common tax mistake happens usually comes down to the following factors:

 - The information about the tax law is not well publicized.

-- Barely any countries have a visa that runs more than 6 months, so triggering tax residency on a tourist visa is a pretty rare thing worldwide, hence probably not something you’d think about.
+- Apart from Georgia, few countries have a visa that runs longer than 6 months, so triggering tax residency on a tourist visa is a pretty rare thing worldwide, and thus probably not something you’d usually consider.

-- If you already pay taxes somewhere else, maybe you just didn’t realise that spending significant time in another country makes you potentially liable for tax there.
+- If you already pay taxes somewhere else, maybe you just didn’t realize that spending significant time in another country makes you potentially liable for tax there.

-Importantly, continuing to ignore the issue will likely make you a tax evader, so it’s better to get legal and start making the tax laws work in your favor, rather than digging deeper into tax evasion.
+Continuing to ignore the issue will likely make you a tax evader, so it’s better to get legal and start making the tax laws work in your favor, rather than digging yourself deeper into tax evasion.

-Regardless, if you have been in Georgia more than 183 days, will be soon, or intend to move here in the future, you should understand how the tax rates will affect you so you can best make them work in your favor.
+Regardless of whether you have been in Georgia more than 183 days, you will hit the tax residency marker soon, or if you intend to move here in the future, you should understand how the tax rates will affect you, so that you can best make them work in your favor.